 “Fredi, can you come closer?’’
-Russell Kaiser, one of Boston Ballet’s four balletmasters, is talking to the company’s principal pianist, Freda Locker, asking her to move her piano nearer to the dancers.
-“Always want to be closer to Stravinsky,’’ he observes.
-Kaiser is in Boston Ballet’s Grand Studio rehearsing George Balanchine’s “Symphony in Three Movements,’’ part of the “Simply Sublime’’ program opening at the Boston Opera House Thursday.
+Russell Kaiser, one of Boston Ballet’s four ballet masters, is talking to the company’s principal pianist, Freda Locker, asking her to move her piano out of its corner and nearer to the dancers.
+“Always want to be closer to Stravinsky,’’ he observes, walking over to help her.

 Kaiser is in the ballet’s Grand Studio rehearsing George Balanchine’s “Symphony in Three Movements,’’ part of the “Simply Sublime’’ program that the company will open Thursday at the Boston Opera House.
 This is a piece that, like the Stravinsky to which it’s set, is dear to his heart.

 “It was the ballet I asked to be the last ballet I danced,’’ he says, recalling how he finished his performance career with New York City Ballet in 1996.
 “But it was the middle piece on a program that ended with ‘Brahms-Schoenberg Quartet,’ and somebody in that piece got injured on my final day, and I had to go back into a role that I hadn’t been doing for a while.
 I did get to dance ‘Symphony’ on my last program; it just wasn’t my last dance.’’

 The piece has one of the most arresting openings in all of ballet: The curtain rises on a diagonal line of 16 women in white leotards and ponytails while Stravinsky’s score seems to announce Armageddon.
 “They’re not what you expect to find together,’’ Kaiser notes.
 “Which I guess is what I find so beautiful about it.
 But then, almost instantaneously, you discover how in synch they really are.’’